chostett/illuminesce/content/blog/posts/2025-06-20-Sociocracy-Pt1/index.md

 Below, I’ll share:

 - why the old ways of doing business don’t work anymore
-- how I came to learn about sociocracy
+- how I came to learn about sociocracy in a very unexpected place
 - some basics to setting up an organization with sociocracy and
 - our learnings from our retreat

 I hope you’ll be inspired to read more about this framework and try it out.
-Note: Sociocracy isn’t paying me to write about this, I just really have been enjoying using it in both volunteering and work so far.

 We’re about to get deep into the weeds of how organizations are structured and how they make decisions, so...